Jim Grenon: 2025 NZME takeover bid

-On 3 March 2025, Grenon bought a 9.3 percent stake (worth NZ$9 million) in the media company New Zealand Media and Entertainment (NZME), which owns the The New Zealand Herald.
+On 3 March 2025, Grenon bought a 9.3 percent stake (worth NZ$9 million) in the media company New Zealand Media and Entertainment (NZME), which owns The New Zealand Herald.
 On 6 March, Grenon wrote to NZME proposing to remove all the directors from the board and to replace them with new directors, including himself.
 The journalist Andrea Vance has suggested that Grenon's takeover bid was motivated by NZME's decision not to publish advertisements by right-wing groups such as Hobson's Pledge, the anti-vaccination Voices for Freedom and the conservative Christian lobby group Family First New Zealand.
-Grenon has also expressed sympathy for the New Zealand Free Speech Union's stated support for free speech and "plurality of voices in the Fourth Estate."
+Grenon has also expressed sympathy for the Free Speech Union's stated support for free speech and "plurality of voices in the Fourth Estate."

 In response to Grenon's takeover bid, the media company Stuff confirmed on 21 March that it has suspended talks with NZME to acquire its Wellington and South Island newspapers.
 NZME had wanted to acquire these newspapers in order to promote its OneRoof rental business revenue and audience.

 By 26 March, Grenon said that he was willing to compromise to appease shareholders opposing his plans, including appointing NZME CEO Michael Boggs to the company's new board, as long as Grenon himself became chair.
 Grenon had also nominated Des Gittings, Philip Crump, and Simon West as the three other new directors.